-As fun as it is to create videos, there are some “boring” technical aspects you inevitably come across on the way to mastering your craft.
-One of these is figuring out what video format to use for storing your videos or uploading them to the web.
+As fun as it is to create videos, there are some less exciting technical aspects you inevitably come across on the way to mastering your craft.
+One of these is figuring out the best video formats for storing your videos or uploading them to the web.

-To make this process less daunting for you, we’ve compiled a list of the most common video file formats, together with short commentaries on when to use them.
-But, before jumping to our list, let’s first get some terminology out of the way.
+To make this process less daunting for you, we’ve compiled a list of the most common video formats, together with short commentaries on when to use them.
+Read to the end of the article to get to know some terminology.

-MP4 is one of the most common and widely supported video formats out there.
+MP4 is one of the most widely supported and high-quality video formats out there.
 Developed by Motion Picture Experts Group, it was based on Apple’s QuickTime File Format.
-MP4 is currently recognized as an international standard.
-Besides video, the MP4 container can store audio, subtitles, and still images.
+The MP4 format is currently recognized as an international standard.
+The MP4 container can store video and audio, subtitles, and still images.

-Files in this format are rather small in size compared to many other video formats, which is why it’s considered portable and web-friendly.
-Thanks to its ability to compress files without much quality loss, it’s a very versatile format as well, suitable both for the storing and streaming of videos.
+Files in MP4 format are rather small in size compared to many other video formats, which is why it’s considered portable and web-friendly.
+Thanks to its ability to compress files without much quality loss, this video format is very versatile and suitable both for the storing and streaming of videos.

-Another advantage of MP4 is its compatibility with narrow bandwidth, which makes it possible to stream videos in lower quality when necessary.
+Another advantage of the MP4 file format is its compatibility with narrow bandwidth, which makes it possible to stream videos in lower quality when necessary.

 When to Use MP4

-If your videos are meant to be watched on the web, MP4 is one of the best formats to choose, as it’s widely supported by web browsers.
+If your videos are meant to be watched on the web, MP4 is one of the best video formats for digital video, as it’s widely supported by web browsers.
 It’s also suitable for storing high-quality videos without sacrificing too much storage space.

-AVI is one of the oldest video formats and used to be quite common, though recently it’s popularity has given way to other formats.
+AVI is one of the oldest video formats and used to be quite common.
+Recently, though, the popularity of this video format has given way to other file formats.
 It was created by Microsoft and is therefore supported by Windows Media Player and other players by Microsoft.

 The AVI format uses less compression, which means it’s suitable for storing high-resolution videos, but they will take up more space than those in MP4 or WMV formats, for example.

-This format is very effective for preserving video quality over time due to its lossless compression.
-Videos in AVI format do not deteriorate in quality even if you edit and save them many times over.
+This file format is very effective for preserving video quality over time due to its lossless video compression.
+Videos in the AVI format preserve their high quality even if you edit and save them many times over.

 AVI videos can be opened by many common video players.
-If the format is not supported by the native player on your device, you’ll have to download third-party software.
+If the native player on your device does not support AVI, you’ll have to download third-party software.
 VLC Player is one of your options.
 It’s free and open source.

 When to Use AVI

-If storage space is not a problem, AVI is a suitable format for archiving videos and preserving them in high quality.
-However, if you are going to upload your videos to the web, or send them over the internet and have them downloaded, this format is not your best choice due to its large file size.
+If storage space is not a problem, AVI is a suitable file format for archiving video files and preserving them in high definition.
+However, if you are going to upload your videos to the web, or send them over the internet and have them downloaded, AVI is not the best video format for you due to its large file size.

 MOV is a video format developed by Apple.
 It uses tracks to store and stream different multimedia elements, like video, audio, VR, timecode, and text.
-It’s supported by Apple QuickTime, Windows Media Player, Real Player, Elmedia Player, and a number of other popular players.
+MOV is supported by Apple QuickTime, Real Player, Elmedia Player, and a number of other popular players.

-Similar to MP4, MOV uses lossy compression to reduce file size without sacrificing much quality.
-In fact, the two formats are very similar, as MP4 was based on the MOV container.
+Like MP4, MOV uses lossy compression to reduce file size without sacrificing much quality.
+In fact, the two video file formats are very similar, as MP4 was based on the MOV container.

 When to Use MOV

-If you’re a Mac user, you can store, edit, and export high-quality videos in MOV format with no problem.
-For non-Apple devices, though, you might want to consider a different option.
+If you’re using Mac or iOS devices, you can store, edit, and export high-quality videos in the MOV format with no problem.
+For non-Apple devices, though, you might want to consider using a video format other than MOV.

 WebM is a video format developed by Google for the web.
 It was based on the Matroska (MKV) container, which we’ll discuss shortly.
 WebM files are comparatively light and suitable for online streaming.
 Thus, it shouldn’t come as a surprise that this format is often used by video-sharing platforms, such as YouTube.

-WebM is a free and open-source format, that can be used both for commercial and non-commercial purposes.
+WebM is a free and open-source file format for digital video, that can be used both for commercial and non-commercial purposes.
 In contrast, closed-source formats require license fees from developers who choose to work with them, even though they are free for the end-users who watch the videos.

 When to Use WebM

 Like MP4, WebM is widely compatible with browsers.
-It can be used for videos you’re going to upload to the web, and particularly, to video-streaming platforms.
+It is one of the best formats for the videos you’re going to upload to the web, and particularly, to video-streaming platforms.
 The small file size will ensure a smooth watching experience for your audience.

 The format is supported by Adobe Flash Player.
 FLV files can also be played by VLC, Winamp, MPC-HC, and AnvSoft Web FLV Player.
-If you’re playing FLV videos on a tablet or smartphone, PlayerXtreme Media Player is a viable option.
+If you’re playing FLV videos on a tablet or smartphone, PlayerXtreme Media Player is a viable option for you.